 Adjusting to change can be hard for everyone, but especially for people with Autism Spectrum Disorder (ASD) and their families.
 People with ASD generally like to keep things the same - any changes to their schedule or routine can cause difficulties.
 Knowing about common changes can help families prepare for these events.
 A good plan and the right resources can help families with challenges and supports a successful transition.

 Pre-deployment starts when service members get their deployment orders and goes until the day of deployment.
 And pre-deployment can change with little notice.
 Several things happen before deployment.
-Active Duty Service Members (ADSM) generally spends long hours getting ready and going through training.
-Plus, they must complete pre-deployment tasks, things like getting paperwork together, setting up childcare, moving family members, and much more.
+Active Duty Service Members (ADSM) generally spend long hours getting ready and going through training.
+Plus, they must complete pre-deployment tasks, get paperwork together, set up childcare, move family members among other things.

 During deployment, military families can have things come up at home that make it hard to get used to the new way of living.
 For example, friends and family may live far away and the family may be worried about the ADSM’s safety.
 The spouse or caregiver at home may find it hard to deal with new tasks or chores they must handle.